thalesorp/iBackupManager/README.md

 - `-VerboseLogging` (optional): Enables verbose logging, displaying step-by-step processing information during execution and storing it in an "ExecutionLog" text file.
 - `-MoveLivePhotos` (optional):  Moves live photos to a subfolder named "Live Photos" if specified.
 - `-Replace` (optional):  Replaces the original files with the converted ones if specified.
-- `-Prefix` (optional): Adds a date and time prefix to each file in the specified directory based on the file's metadata.

 ## 💡 Detailed Execution